 Early Childhood Intervention Services (ECIS)

-ECIS is the general term for a range of government-funded early intervention services.
-Funding is paid to these services directly, and you’ll usually work with a case manager to get the service.
+ECIS is the term for government-funded early intervention services for children from birth until they start school.
+The services get the funding, and you usually work with a case manager to get the service.

-Find out more about ECIS using our Autism Services Pathfinder – before diagnosis or contact your state or territory autism association.
+Find out more about ECIS using our Autism Services Pathfinder: I’m worried my child might have ASD page or contact your state or territory autism association.

 This is funding of up to $12 000 paid to registered HCWA service providers.
 You can use this funding until your child’s seventh birthday, getting a maximum of $6000 each financial year.
 You must apply for this funding before your child’s sixth birthday.

 If you live in an outer regional and remote area, you can get an extra, direct payment of $2000 to help with travel and accommodation costs.
-Some families who are experiencing exceptional circumstances might also be able to get this payment.
+Some families with exceptional circumstances might also be able to get this payment.

 After your child is diagnosed, a treatment plan will give you Medicare rebates for up to 20 sessions with therapists such as psychologists, speech pathologists and occupational therapists.